virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/repeat-order-python/README.md

 ## 📜 Key Results
    - **Model Performance:** Achieved a **ROC AUC score of 0.81**, demonstrating an 81% ability to separate between reorder and non-reorder cases.
-   - **Optimal Strategy:** By setting a **Threshold of 0.40**, the model effectively balances Precision and Recall, identifying the customers most likely to make purchase decision.
+   - **Optimal Strategy:** By setting a **Threshold of 0.40**, the model effectively balances Precision and Recall, identifying the customers most likely to reorder.
    - **Business Impact:** Generated a **Targeted Marketing** List of over **1.9 million** user-product pairs, sorted (ranked) by probability, to prioritize marketing efforts and maximize **Return on Investment (ROI)**.

 <br>